 Placement Description A regular class with indirect support The student is placed in a regular class for the entire day, and the teacher receives specialized consultative services.
 A regular class with resource assistance The student is placed in the regular class for most or all of the day and receives specialized instruction, individually or in a small group, within the regular classroom from a qualified special education teacher.
 A regular class with withdrawal assistance The student is placed in the regular class and receives instruction outside of the classroom for less than 50 per cent of the school day, from a qualified special education teacher.
-A special education class The student is placed by the IPRC in a special education class (learning and life skills) where the student-teacher ratio conforms to the standards in

-Placement Description with partial R. R. O. Reg.
-298: Operations of Schools - section 31, integration for at least 50 per cent of the school day, but is integrated with a regular class for at least one instructional period daily.
-A full-time special education class The student is placed by the IPRC in a special education class (primary communications class) where the student-teacher ratio conforms to R. R. O. Reg.
-298: Operations of Schools for the entire school day.
+A special education class with partial integration The student is placed by the IPRC in a special education class (Learning and Life Skills) where the student-teacher ratio conforms to the standards in O. Reg.
+298, section 31, for at least 50 per cent of the school day, but is integrated with a regular class for at least one instructional period daily.
+A full-time special education class The student is placed by the IPRC in a special education class (Primary Communications Class) where the student-teacher ratio conforms to Regulation 298 , section 31 , for the entire school day.